loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     simply by naming the types that the method applies to.

 *   This is what happens with `words_of`.
-One could argue that this method is *much too peculiar to earn the distinction of being globally available* (which is not quite true anyway), but i strongly feel that the vast majority of methods in the `jstypes` library *should* attain that status.
+One could argue that this method is *much too peculiar to earn the distinction of being globally available*, but i strongly feel that the vast majority of methods in the `jstypes` library *should* attain that status.